Data-to-Insight-Center/patra-toolkit/README.md

 ### Run Fairness and Explainability Scanners

+Patra provides the `demographic_parity_difference` (the difference in the probability of a positive outcome between two groups) and `equalized_odds_difference` (the difference in true positive rates between two groups) using the `fairlearn` library.
+The explainability metrics are computed using the `shap` library.

 ```python
 # To assess fairness, provide the sensitive feature, test data, labels, and predictions
 mc.populate_bias(X_test, y_test, predictions, "gender", X_test['sex'], clf)